Hi! My name is Greg McMillan and I’m an iPhoneographer.

 In January 2020, after taking over as host of an online community for iPhoneographers called The Artful iPhotography Community, I decided to dip my toes into the podcasting pool with my own show.
 It started as The Artful iPhoneography Interviews where I interviewed members of the community as well as special guests from the iPhoneography space.
 Since then, the name has changed to The iPhoneography Podcast and I’ve accepted the torch passed on to me from Marc Sadowski, to carry on with a podcast dedicated to all things iPhoneography.
 Dave Podnar, a fellow Tiny Shutter alumni, has joined me as co-host.
 In 2021, I’ve expanded in the podcast world to include another show under The iPhoneography Podcast name.
 YouTube creator, David Addison, has started his own show, aptly named The David Addison Show, and this has enabled me to take on the name “The iPhoneography Podcast Network”.
 David is a great addition to the network and I’ve given him the freedom to do his show his way and release them whenever he wishes.
 The podcast lives at iphoneography.ca.

-Much of my spare time in 2021 was spent writing my first “real” book that will be printed in 2022.
-It’s part of a series of books under the banner, “iPhone Photography For Everybody” and my book is about macro photography, so the complete title is, “iPhone Photography For Everybody – iPhone Macro Techniques”.
+Much of my spare time in 2021 was spent writing my first “real” book that will be printed soon.
+It’s part of a series of books under the banner, “iPhone Photography For Everybody” and my book is about macro photography, so the working title is, “iPhone Photography For Everybody – iPhone Macro Techniques”.
 I’m very excited to see the final product and I’ll be promoting the book everywhere I can.